 Mediatoolkit can find social media and website mentions instantly, and the filters make it easy to sort them by reach and virality.
-By searching for a large number of keywords, Mediatoolkit provides real-time updates about the latest news from Croatian politics and economy, all sorted according to relevance.
+By searching for a large number of keywords, Mediatoolkit provides real-time updates about the latest news, all sorted according to relevance.

 On average, Mediatoolkit finds approximately 2000 mentions per day, with approximately 15% coming from social media.
 The mentions are delivered via sets of emails, but they can also be found inside the tool itself.

-It would take hours to go through each piece of news to decipher which are the most popular in Croatia, and by extension, important for MEP’s to know.
+It would take hours to go through each piece of news to decipher which are the most popular and relevant for Amnesty International.
 With Mediatoolkit, the selection is done in minutes.